E-delweiss/bilberry_assessment/README.md

     <em> Figure 7: Predictions on test set with ResNet34 </em>
 </p>

-It appears that the second field image is misclassify.
+It appears that the third field image is misclassify.
 Below, we show the CaM relatives to this image.
 <p align="center">
   <img src="contents/misclassify.png?raw=true" alt="miss" width="200"/>
 </p>